cracked-machine/stm32_dev_docker/README.md

 Dockerfiles are available for the following dev environments:

+- ARM Cross Toolchain: GCC 10.3-2021.10 arm-none-eabi
-- ARM Cross Toolchain: GCC 10.3.1 arm-none-eabi
+- ARM Cross Toolchain: GCC 11.3.rel1 arm-none-eabi
-- ARM Cross Toolchain: GCC 11.3 arm-none-eabi
+- ARM Cross Toolchain: GCC 12.2.rel1 arm-none-eabi

+Push changes to github.com to build with the CI pipeline. __RECOMMENDED__

-Use VSCode [tasks](.vscode/tasks.json) to build the images locally.
+For debug, use VSCode [tasks](.vscode/tasks.json) to build the images locally.

 ## 2. Run container instance <a name="running"></a>

-docker run --rm -it stm32_dev
+docker run -it --privileged stm32_dev:<TAG>

 Recommended to use VSCode with `Dev Containers` installed.